 The best things Fiji has to offer (in addition to the beautiful scenery, of course) are its unique culture and friendly people.
 And the locals love it when you speak the language, even if you only know a few words!
-In this guide you'll learn some useful Fijian words and phrases that will help you avoid looking like a tourist.
+This Fiji language guide will help you learn some useful Fijian words and phrases so you can connect better with the locals and avoid looking like a tourist!

 There are three main languages spoken in Fiji.
 English is the most commonly used language in day-to-day life, and you'll hear and see it pretty much everywhere.
 This is because the British claimed Fiji as a colony in 1874 and the country remained in their control until it declared independence in 1997.

 The second main language is Fijian, otherwise known as iTaukei language (the official name of the indigenous Fijian people) or Vosa Vakaviti (which directly translates to 'spoken Fijian language').
 Fiji didn't have a written language until the 1830's, when colonists from the London Missionary Society began working on an alphabet.

 Working with the locals, as well as their knowledge of the similar Tongan language, missionaries David Cargill and William Cross developed a writing system which was published in 1835.
 In the years following, it was discovered that there wasn't just one dialect of Fijian - there were many, some very different from each other - which isn't surprising as the country is comprised of over 300 islands spread out over an area of more than 1 million square kilometers.
 Eventually it was decided that the standard Fijian dialect would be that of a small island off the east coast of Viti Levu called Bau, whose chief would later act as the official king of Fiji.